Helping People Buy And Sell Homes on the Outer Banks

 Welcome to Shore Realty's premier site for all things real estate on the Outer Banks.
 On this site you can search all of the real estate, land, condos and homes for sale on the Outer Banks beaches.
-You can narrow down your beach house search to the individual towns and villages across the OBX from Corolla and Duck to Southern Shores and Kitty Hawk including Nags Head and Kill Devil Hills plus Colington, the town of Manteo and all the villages on Hatteras Island.
+You can narrow down your beach house search to the individual towns and villages across the OBX from Corolla to Nags Head, including Duck, Southern Shores, Kitty Hawk, Kill Devil Hills plus Colington, and the town of Manteo.
 If it is for sale, you can find it here, regardless of whether you are looking for a palace like mansion, a simple beach cottage, an investment home, a retirement home or a home to live in.

 Everything you need to make an educated home purchase is right here on this site, including articles for sellers and buyers with ideas to help you achieve your goal of Outer Banks home ownership.
 Call Direct 252-441-3416

 Has the OBX Real Estate Market Reached the Bottom?